 - under the age of 18 or a dependent adult

 As an example,

-- If you’re traveling with a group of adult foreign nationals who have varying vaccination statuses, don’t include unvaccinated passengers (unless they’re dependent adults) in your submission.
+- If you’re travelling with a group of adult foreign nationals who have varying vaccination statuses, don’t include unvaccinated passengers (unless they’re dependent adults) in your submission.
 Because unvaccinated foreign citizens are not permitted to enter Canada for discretionary travel, you will not be given an ArriveCAN receipt.

-If you’re not the one who’s traveling
+If you’re not the one who’s travelling

 - You must complete ArriveCAN with all of the passenger’s information.